Last Updated on September 18, 2025 by Kate Noble

 25. Relax in Al Safa Park

-If you’re craving green space then head to Al Safa park which has lots of it.
+If you’re craving green space, then head to Al Safa Park, which has lots of it.
 Even though it borders the busy Sheikh Zayed Road, it feels like you could be miles away (although you’ve got some great skyscraper views to remind you that you’re not too far!).
-There’s different events held throughout the year at the park so have a look online before you visit.
-Its AED 3 entry but definitely worth it.
+There are different events held throughout the year at the park, so have a look online before you visit.
+It’s AED 3 entry but definitely worth it.

 26. Have a break at Burj Park

 Another small green space with amazing views is Burj Park.
-If the hustle and bustle of Dubai Mall is all a bit too much then walk around the lake and take a time out here.
-You’ll be rewarded by less people but amazing views.
+If the hustle and bustle of Dubai Mall is all a bit too much, then walk around the lake and take a time out here.
+You’ll be rewarded with fewer people but amazing views.

 The incredible Burj Khalifa